|

 Hurricanes over the past 5,000 years appear to have been controlled more by El Nino and an African monsoon than warm sea surface temperatures, such as those caused by global warming, researchers said.
 While some researchers say warmer seas appear to have contributed to more intense hurricanes, others disagree.
 The IPCC said this year it was more likely than not that humans contribute to a trend of increasingly intense hurricanes.

-Global warming has increased acidity levels of the oceans by 30 percent and in the decades ahead will create new risks for coral, zooplankton and other creatures that help support the North Pacific fisheries, according to researchers at the University of Washington.
+Global warming has increased acidity levels of the oceans by 30 percent and in the decades ahead will create new risks for coral, zooplankton and other creatures that help support the North Pacific fisheries, according to researchers at the

 The sinking of Ghoramara can be attributed to a confluence of disasters, natural and human, not least the rising sea.
 There is little doubt, scientists say, that human-induced climate change has made them particularly vulnerable.
 A recent study found that in the last 30 years, nearly 31 square miles of the Sundarbans have vanished entirely.